Reliable aircraft repair parts management

 Cost Optimization and Avoiding Unexpected Downtime (AOG)

-With transparent part histories and carefully planned maintenance and replacement schedules based on actual lifespans (Notified LLP), the risk of unexpected
+With transparent part histories and carefully planned maintenance and replacement schedules based on actual lifespans (Notified LLP), Reliable

-aircraft-on-ground events is minimized—resulting in millions of dollars saved over an aircraft’s operational life.
+aircraft repair parts management minimizes unexpected aircraft-on-ground events—saving millions of dollars over an aircraft’s operational life.

 Key Elements of Reliable Component Management